Reliability/stat687/README.md

 Welcome!
 --------

 Welcome to STAT 687 - Math of Reliability! <!--This course is part of the statistical engineering series on reliability and life-data analysis.--> This course presents the theory and application of advanced statistical methods used to analyze real-world reliability data.
-Additionally, data analytics procedures are integrated throughout the course to with the statistical methods, students will learn learn to integrate analytics techniques with to extract decision-quality information from.

 ![](syllabus/graph.png)